 Justice too long delayed is justice denied

 You express a great deal of anxiety over our willingness to break laws.
 This is certainly a legitimate concern.
-Since we so diligently urge people to obey the Supreme Court’s decision of 1954 outlawing segregation in the public schools, it is rather strange and paradoxical to find us consciously breaking laws.
-One may well ask, “How can you advocate breaking some laws and obeying others?”
-The answer is found in the fact that there are two types of laws: there are just laws, and there are unjust laws.
-I would agree with St. Augustine that “An unjust law is no law at all.”
+Since we so diligently urge people to obey the Supreme Court’s decision of 1954 outlawing segregation in the public schools, at first glance it may seem rather paradoxical for us consciously to break laws.
+One may well ask: “How can you advocate breaking some laws and obeying others?”
+The answer lies in the fact that there are two types of laws: just and unjust.
+I would be the first to advocate obeying just laws.
+One has not only a legal but a moral responsibility to obey just laws.
+Conversely, one has a moral responsibility to disobey unjust laws.
+I would agree with St. Augustine that “an unjust law is no law at all.”

 Now, what is the difference between the two?
-How does one determine when a law is just or unjust?
-A just law is a man-made code that squares with the moral law, or the law of God.
+How does one determine whether a law is just or unjust?
+A just law is a man made code that squares with the moral law or the law of God.
 An unjust law is a code that is out of harmony with the moral law.
-To put it in the terms of St. Thomas Aquinas, an unjust law is a human law that is not rooted in eternal and natural law.
+To put it in the terms of St. Thomas Aquinas: An unjust law is a human law that is not rooted in eternal law and natural law.
 Any law that uplifts human personality is just.
 Any law that degrades human personality is unjust.
 All segregation statutes are unjust because segregation distorts the soul and damages the personality.
 It gives the segregator a false sense of superiority and the segregated a false sense of inferiority.
-To use the words of Martin Buber, the great Jewish philosopher, segregation substitutes an “I - it” relationship for the “I - thou” relationship and ends up relegating persons to the status of things.
-So segregation is not only politically, economically, and sociologically unsound, but it is morally wrong and sinful.
+Segregation, to use the terminology of the Jewish philosopher Martin Buber, substitutes an “I it” relationship for an “I thou” relationship and ends up relegating persons to the status of things.
+Hence segregation is not only politically, economically and sociologically unsound, it is morally wrong and sinful.
 Paul Tillich has said that sin is separation.
-Isn’t segregation an existential expression of man’s tragic separation, an expression of his awful estrangement, his terrible sinfulness?
-So I can urge men to obey the 1954 decision of the Supreme Court because it is morally right, and I can urge them to disobey segregation ordinances because they are morally wrong.
+Is not segregation an existential expression of man’s tragic separation, his awful estrangement, his terrible sinfulness?
+Thus it is that I can urge men to obey the 1954 decision of the Supreme Court, for it is morally right; and I can urge them to disobey segregation ordinances, for they are morally wrong.

-In your statement you asserted that our actions, even though peaceful, must be condemned because they precipitate violence.
-But can this assertion be logically made?
-Isn’t this like condemning the robbed man because his possession of money precipitated the evil act of robbery?
-Isn’t this like condemning Socrates because his unswerving commitment to truth and his philosophical delvings precipitated the misguided popular mind to make him drink the hemlock?
-Isn’t this like condemning Jesus because His unique God-consciousness and never-ceasing devotion to His will precipitated the evil act of crucifixion?
-We must come to see, as federal courts have consistently affirmed, that it is immoral to urge an individual to withdraw his efforts to gain his basic constitutional rights because the quest precipitates violence.
+In your statement you assert that our actions, even though peaceful, must be condemned because they precipitate violence.
+But is this a logical assertion?
+Isn’t this like condemning a robbed man because his possession of money precipitated the evil act of robbery?
+Isn’t this like condemning Socrates because his unswerving commitment to truth and his philosophical inquiries precipitated the act by the misguided populace in which they made him drink hemlock?
+Isn’t this like condemning Jesus because his unique God consciousness and never ceasing devotion to God’s will precipitated the evil act of crucifixion?
+We must come to see that, as the federal courts have consistently affirmed, it is wrong to urge an individual to cease his efforts to gain his basic constitutional rights because the quest may precipitate violence.
 Society must protect the robbed and punish the robber.

 Oppressed people cannot remain oppressed forever.
-The urge for freedom will eventually come.
-This is what has happened to the American Negro.
-Something within has reminded him of his birthright of freedom; something without has reminded him that he can gain it.
-Consciously and unconsciously, he has been swept in by what the Germans call the Zeitgeist, and with his black brothers of Africa and his brown and yellow brothers of Asia, South America, and the Caribbean, he is moving with a sense of cosmic urgency toward the promised land of racial justice.
-Recognizing this vital urge that has engulfed the Negro community, one should readily understand public demonstrations.
-The Negro has many pent-up resentments and latent frustrations.
-He has to get them out.
-So let him march sometime; let him have his prayer pilgrimages to the city hall; understand why he must have sit- ins and freedom rides.
-If his repressed emotions do not come out in these nonviolent ways, they will come out in ominous expressions of violence.
-This is not a threat; it is a fact of history.
-So I have not said to my people, “Get rid of your discontent.”
-But I have tried to say that this normal and healthy discontent can be channeled through the creative outlet of nonviolent direct action.
-Now this approach is being dismissed as extremist.
-I must admit that I was initially disappointed in being so categorized.
+The yearning for freedom eventually manifests itself, and that is what has happened to the American Negro.
+Something within has reminded him of his birthright of freedom, and something without has reminded him that it can be gained.
+Consciously or unconsciously, he has been caught up by the Zeitgeist, and with his black brothers of Africa and his brown and yellow brothers of Asia, South America and the Caribbean, the United States Negro is moving with a sense of great urgency toward the promised land of racial justice.
+If one recognizes this vital urge that has engulfed the Negro community, one should readily understand why public demonstrations are taking place.
+The Negro has many pent up resentments and latent frustrations, and he must release them.
+So let him march; let him make prayer pilgrimages to the city hall; let him go on freedom rides -and try to understand why he must do so.
+If his repressed emotions are not released in nonviolent ways, they will seek expression through violence; this is not a threat but a fact of history.
+So I have not said to my people: “Get rid of your discontent.”
+Rather, I have tried to say that this normal and healthy discontent can be channeled into the creative outlet of nonviolent direct action.
+And now this approach is being termed extremist.

 The question is not whether we will be extremist, but what kind of extremists we will be

-I had hoped that the white moderate would see this.
-Maybe I was too optimistic.
-Maybe I expected too much.
-I guess I should have realized that few members of a race that has oppressed another race can understand or appreciate the deep groans and passionate yearnings of those that have been oppressed, and still fewer have the vision to see that injustice must be rooted out by strong, persistent, and determined action.
-I am thankful, however, that some of our white brothers have grasped the meaning of this social revolution and committed themselves to it.
-They are still all too small in quantity, but they are big in quality.
-Some, like Ralph McGill, Lillian Smith, Harry Golden, and James Dabbs, have written about our struggle in eloquent, prophetic, and understanding terms.
+I had hoped that the white moderate would see this need.
+Perhaps I was too optimistic; perhaps I expected too much.
+I suppose I should have realized that few members of the oppressor race can understand the deep groans and passionate yearnings of the oppressed race, and still fewer have the vision to see that injustice must be rooted out by strong, persistent and determined action.
+I am thankful, however, that some of our white brothers in the South have grasped the meaning of this social revolution and committed themselves to it.
+They are still all too few in quantity, but they are big in quality.
+Some -such as Ralph McGill, Lillian Smith, Harry Golden, James McBride Dabbs, Ann Braden and Sarah Patton Boyle—have written about our struggle in eloquent and prophetic terms.
 Others have marched with us down nameless streets of the South.
-They sat in with us at lunch counters and rode in with us on the freedom rides.
-They have languished in filthy roach-infested jails, suffering the abuse and brutality of angry policemen who see them as “dirty nigger lovers.”
-They, unlike many of their moderate brothers, have recognized the urgency of the moment and sensed the need for powerful “action” antidotes to combat the disease of segregation.
+They have languished in filthy, roach infested jails, suffering the abuse and brutality of policemen who view them as “dirty nigger-lovers.”
+Unlike so many of their moderate brothers and sisters, they have recognized the urgency of the moment and sensed the need for powerful “action” antidotes to combat the disease of segregation.

-Let me rush on to mention my other disappointment.
-I have been disappointed with the white church and its leadership.
+Let me take note of my other major disappointment.
+I have been so greatly disappointed with the white church and its leadership.
 Of course, there are some notable exceptions.
 I am not unmindful of the fact that each of you has taken some significant stands on this issue.
-I commend you, Reverend Stallings, for your Christian stand this past Sunday in welcoming Negroes to your Baptist Church worship service on a nonsegregated basis.
-I commend the Catholic leaders of this state for integrating Springhill College several years ago.
+I commend you, Reverend Stallings, for your Christian stand on this past Sunday, in welcoming Negroes to your worship service on a nonsegregated basis.
+I commend the Catholic leaders of this state for integrating Spring Hill College several years ago.

-There was a time when the church was very powerful.
-It was during that period that the early Christians rejoiced when they were deemed worthy to suffer for what they believed.
-In those days the church was not merely a thermometer that recorded the ideas and principles of popular opinion; it was the thermostat that transformed the mores of society.
-Wherever the early Christians entered a town the power structure got disturbed and immediately sought to convict them for being “disturbers of the peace” and “outside agitators.”
-But they went on with the conviction that they were “a colony of heaven” and had to obey God rather than man.
-They were small in number but big in commitment.
+There was a time when the church was very powerful—in the time when the early Christians rejoiced at being deemed worthy to suffer for what they believed.
+In those days the church was not merely a thermometer that recorded the ideas and principles of popular opinion; it was a thermostat that transformed the mores of society.
+Whenever the early Christians entered a town, the people in power became disturbed and immediately sought to convict the Christians for being “disturbers of the peace” and “outside agitators.”’
+But the Christians pressed on, in the conviction that they were “a colony of heaven,” called to obey God rather than man.
+Small in number, they were big in commitment.
 They were too God-intoxicated to be “astronomically intimidated.”
-They brought an end to such ancient evils as infanticide and gladiatorial contest.
+By their effort and example they brought an end to such ancient evils as infanticide and gladiatorial contests.

 Things are different now.
-The contemporary church is so often a weak, ineffectual voice with an uncertain sound.
-It is so often the arch supporter of the status quo.
-Far from being disturbed by the presence of the church, the power structure of the average community is consoled by the church’s often vocal sanction of things as they are.
+So often the contemporary church is a weak, ineffectual voice with an uncertain sound.
+So often it is an archdefender of the status quo.
+Far from being disturbed by the presence of the church, the power structure of the average community is consoled by the church’s silent—and often even vocal—sanction of things as they are.

-I must close now.
-But before closing I am impelled to mention one other point in your statement that troubled me profoundly.
+Before closing I feel impelled to mention one other point in your statement that has troubled me profoundly.
 You warmly commended the Birmingham police force for keeping “order” and “preventing violence.”
-I don’t believe you would have so warmly commended the police force if you had seen its angry violent dogs literally biting six unarmed, nonviolent Negroes.
-I don’t believe you would so quickly commend the policemen if you would observe their ugly and inhuman treatment of Negroes here in the city jail; if you would watch them push and curse old Negro women and young Negro girls; if you would see them slap and kick old Negro men and young boys, if you would observe them, as they did on two occasions, refusing to give us food because we wanted to sing our grace together.
-I’m sorry that I can’t join you in your praise for the police department.
+I doubt that you would have so warmly commended the police force if you had seen its dogs sinking their teeth into unarmed, nonviolent Negroes.
+I doubt that you would so quickly commend the policemen if you were to observe their ugly and inhumane treatment of Negroes here in the city jail; if you were to watch them push and curse old Negro women and young Negro girls; if you were to see them slap and kick old Negro men and young boys; if you were to observe them, as they did on two occasions, refuse to give us food because we wanted to sing our grace together.
+I cannot join you in your praise of the Birmingham police department.